 How many teams are participating?

-Gaming, Jazz Gaming, Kings Guard Gaming, Knicks Gaming, Magic Gaming, Mavs Gaming, Pacers Gaming, Pistons GT, Raptors Uprising GC, 76ers GC, Warriors Gaming Squad and Wizards District Gaming.
+76ers GC, Blazer5 Gaming, Bucks Gaming, Celtics Crossover Gaming, Cavs Legion GC, Gen.G Tigers of Shanghai, Grizz Gaming, Hawks Talon GC, Heat Check Gaming, Hornets Venom GT, Jazz Gaming, Kings Guard Gaming, Knicks Gaming, Lakers Gaming, Magic Gaming, Mavs Gaming, Nets GC, Pacers Gaming, Pistons GT, Raptors Uprising GC, T-Wolves Gaming, Warriors Gaming Squad, and Wizards District Gaming.

 How are games played?

-Players will compete as unique characters (not as existing NBA players) in 5-on-5 gameplay.
-No artificial intelligence will be used; playing ability is strictly determined by skill.
+Players compete as unique characters (not as existing NBA players) in 5-on-5 gameplay.
+No artificial intelligence is used; playing ability is strictly determined by skill.

 Will the games be broadcast?